Guide To Updating Your Estate Plan

 E. Changes in Law that Affect your Estate Planning.
 Seldom does a year go by without some change, major or minor, in laws that affect estate planning.
 By reviewing your estate plan annually, compliance with new laws can be assured.

 Peter D. Antonoplos, Esq. is a partner in the Law Firm of Antonoplos & Associates.
 Mr. Antonoplos’ practice focuses on estate planning, real estate, probate and business & corporate law matters.
+For more content from Mr. Antonoplos regarding estate plans, check out our blog.
 Mr. Antonoplos is admitted to practice in the District of Columbia, New York State, and the State of Maryland.
 Mr. Antonoplos routinely lectures on real estate, estate planning, probate and business & corporate law issues in Washington, D.C. and New York.
 Mr. Antonoplos is a graduate of Yale University and Georgetown University.
 He lives in Washington, D.C. with his wife and children.
 He is an avid chess player and motorcycle enthusiast.
 He may be reached at 202-803-5676 or Peter@AntonLegal.com.